 The words equity, diversity and inclusion often mean different things to different people, depending on context and audience.
 At Anderson, when we refer to equity, diversity and inclusion, we are not simply referring to principles, but describing specific commitments to how we interact with each other in our community:

-Community members receive appropriate support to ensure equal access to all privileges of school membership, assured of procedural fairness across protected identity groups.
+Community members receive appropriate support to ensure equal access to all privileges, assured of procedural fairness across protected identity groups.
 We account for historical inequities.

 Community members expose one another to the fullest possible variety of human identities, experiences, values, and worldviews.
-We bring our whole selves to campus.
+We openly engage our differences.

 A Community of Leaders